Zachary-work/java-exercise/README.md

 > 60
 > Your total score is 66.6%

-## How long it takes for some distance
+## How long it takes for traveling some distance
 |Creature type|Speed |
 |--|--|
 |Wolf  |50km/h |